pablosaa/WyoSondes/paper/paper.md

 # Summary

-Atmospheric profiles are mainly obtained via radiosonde which are a fundamental source of in-situ information of the states of the troposphere and stratosphere.
+Atmospheric soundings are extremely useful tools for weather analysis and forecasting.
+Radiosondes are a fundamental source of in-situ information of the states of the troposphere and stratosphere.
 The observed profiles of temperature, humidity and wind are essential for the development of modern meteorology, and its current practice of modelling and forecasting of the atmosphere (@brettle_back_2003).
 Thus radiosonde data is widely needed as input for numerical weather prediction models, climate studies, aviation, environmental monitoring, etc.  (@galvin_back_2003).